Insurance Claims Process Guide

 Check for injuries, move to safety, call emergency services if required

-Turn on hazard lights, set up flares if safe to do so, avoid further damage
+Turn on hazard lights, set up flares if safe, avoid further damage

-Get: Name, phone, insurance company, policy number, driver's license, license plate, vehicle info
+Get: Name, phone, insurance company, policy number, license, plate, vehicle info

 Photos, videos, witness information - your phone is your best tool